very-cool-name/blog-from-scratch/part_i.md

 y = x;                    // OOPS no copy assignment
 ```

 Both operations are connected to a topic we've not covered yet - exception safety.
-It adds a whole new layer of complexity to a `Variant`, so let's just leave it for part 2 of our journey of creating `std::varaint` from scratch.
+It adds a whole new layer of complexity to a `Variant`, so let's just leave it for part 2 of our journey of creating `std::variant` from scratch.
 I may need to split the rest of topics to part 2 and 3, but we'll cover:
 - exception safety and `valueless_by_exception`
 - variant::emplace
 - copy and move constructors